 What causes my anger which also feeds my burning desire…

-- Having to miss all of the above just because you have no choice because you are stuck in a 9 to 5 job.
-In reality, a 7AM to 9PM existence is more accurate and this usually gets worse as one climbs up the corporate ladder.
+- Having to miss all of the above just because you have no choice because you’re stuck in a 9 to 5 job.
+In reality, a 6AM to 9PM existence is more accurate and this usually gets worse as one climbs up the corporate ladder.

 - Having to be an employee until you are in your sixties and beyond.
 Yes, even if you become the president of a company, unless you own that company, you are just an employee working for someone else.
-That’s the bottom line.
+That’s reality you have to face.

 - The empty feeling after a job well done where you realize that all the sacrifices, time, effort, frustrations, rewards(or lack of it) are not really worth all the trouble.
 The keyword here is “job”.
 Don’t get me wrong, I know there are people out there who really love their jobs and also get a fair and just reward for doing their jobs well; I congratulate all of you who are lucky to find such jobs.
 I don’t know, maybe in my field (I’m an Information Technology professional), things develop at such a fast pace that the system is unable to cope and somethings got to give, somewhere, at some point, and usually it’s our health(due to stress) or our relationships(due to lack of time freedom), etc.